 - Make sure that they hay is not damp, dusty or mouldy as this can cause respiratory illness and other health problems.

 - Rabbits love grass, dandelion leaves, thistle/puha, plantain leaves and dock leaves.

-- Ensure that any leaves or plants given to or accessible to the rabbits have not been sprayed with poison or pesticides.
+- Ensure that any leaves or plants given to or accessible to the rabbits have not been sprayed with poison or pesticides, herbicides, or sprouting agents.

 - Rabbits love fresh herbs which provide health benefits.
 Check that the herbs you have are suitable for rabbits before giving them.

 - Avoid giving your rabbits grass from outdoors if wild rabbits are in your area.
 This will help reduce the chances of your rabbit contracting RHDV, which is a highly contagious and often lethal virus that can be spread from wild to companion rabbits.